News

 Devise and implement a plan to increase retention rates and to ensure that they meet the national retention norm.
 Devise a multi-annual iterative approach to enrolment and growth, each year drawing on learnings from previous years

-Capture and show the diversity of our learners who are supported to progress and succeed at the Faculty of Arts & Humanities, TU Dublin (including internal recruitment form level 9).
+Capture and show the diversity of our learners who are supported to progress and succeed at the Faculty of Arts & Humanities, TU Dublin (including internal recruitment from level 9).
 Record Inclusivity in the Faculty: We will be the most ‘accessible’ university in Ireland with the largest number of diverse learners’

-Identify the significant transitions and incidents that contribute to lack of progression (e.g., transition to higher education, assessment) and develop a framework for data collection
+Identify the significant transitions and incidents that contribute to a lack of progression (e.g., transition to higher education, assessment) and develop a framework for data collection

 Liaise with the Student Experience & Success committee and relevant school recruitment committees to review and plan relevant supports that will help students progress through their studies at TU Dublin